harryganz/harryganz.github.io/_posts/2025-10-31-surface-linux.md

 support, I will probably get a new Surface Pro one and replace the OS with Linux.

 Installing Fedora on the Surface device was extremely straightforward.
-I [downloaded the workstation ISO](https://fedoraproject.org/workstation/download) for x86 CPUs, used the fedora-provided media writer, and followed the directions (e.g. disable secure boot, boot from USB, etc.).
+I [downloaded the workstation ISO](https://fedoraproject.org/workstation/download) for x86 CPUs, used the Fedora-provided media writer, and followed the directions (e.g. disable secure boot, boot from USB, etc.).
 I chose not to keep a windows partition, but I think it would have been fairly easy to do that as well.
 The only catch is that, until I installed the surface kernel extensions, I needed to use a USB keyboard and mouse as the touchscreen and detachable keyboard drivers are not included in the Linux kernel, by default.

 Next, I installed the [surface kernel](https://github.com/Linux-surface/Linux-surface) via the package manager, which provides hardware support for surface devices.
 This allowed me to use the Type Cover, touchscreen, and even the stylus.
-The only issue that I had with the installation was that I could not re-enable secure boot.
-When I tried it would kick me back to the boot options screen.
-I suspect that I needed to update the firmware to install newer certificates, but I didn't really care enough to do that.
+The only issue that I had is that the webcam [*is not currently supported*](https://github.com/linux-surface/linux-surface/discussions/1354).
+This might be a deal-breaker for some, so, if you absolutely need an integrated webcam to take Zoom calls, Surface Linux (on a 7+), may not be for you.

 ## Adding software